juharris/code-reviewer/README.md

 # Defaults to 'active'.
 # status can be 'abandoned', 'active', 'all', 'completed', 'notSet'
 # See https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-requests/get-pull-requests?view=azure-devops-rest-7.1&tabs=HTTP#pullrequeststatus for more information.
-# Note that the script cannot comment on pull requests that are completed because the diff cannot be computed.
+# Note that the script will not comment on pull requests that are completed because the diff cannot be computed if the source branch has been deleted, which most teams do when a pull request is completed.
 status: 'active'

 # Eventually the script will try to figure out your email and ID automatically.